 Speaking of new rivals, before you buy this Kangoo ZE it’s worth knowing that there is a replacement model on the way.

-We saw a concept version in 2019 (pictured above), and the production model is due to make an appearance before the end of 2020 – assuming the project hasn’t been delayed by the coronavirus pandemic.
+We saw a concept version in 2019 (pictured above), and the production model originally due in 2021 is now said to more likely to appear in 2022 (perhaps due to delays relating to the coronavirus pandemic).
 Expect a longer driving range and increased sophistication whenever the second-generation Kangoo ZE does reach dealer showrooms.

 Renault Kangoo ZE verdict

-However, it is also a rather old product now – the van it is based on in particular.
-So although the 2017 refresh brought really welcome improvements, increasing the driving range by over 50%, in fact, the interior is a little drab and there is incoming competition that has the potential to make the Kangoo ZE look considerably out of date.
+However, it is also a rather old product now.
+So although the 2017 refresh brought really welcome improvements - increasing the driving range by over 50%, in fact - the interior is a little drab and the latest competition makes this original Kangoo ZE look considerably out of date.

 Good job there is a successor on the horizon.